nicolas-giannantonio/DashComputer/README.md

 **npm start**

-The software is developed for macOS, but also compatible for window/linux.
+The software is developed for macOS, but also compatible for window/linux with less features.
 (It is still in the development phase, many changes are coming 🔜)

 ### *This project is open source, anyone wishing to contribute to the project is invited.*